square/SquarePointOfSaleSDK-iOS/README.md

 * iOS 8 or later.

 ## Contributing
-We’re glad you’re interested in Square Register SDK, and we’d love to see where you take it.
+We’re glad you’re interested in Square Point of Sale SDK, and we’d love to see where you take it.
 Please read our [contributing guidelines](Contributing.md) prior to submitting a Pull Request.

 ## License
 Copyright 2016 Square, Inc.